-Fort Hays State University > About FHSU > Executive Division > Overview
+Fort Hays State University > About FHSU > Executive Division > Office of the President > Overview

 At the top of the administrative pyramid at Fort Hays State University is the president,who, as the chief executive officer, reports to the Kansas Board of Regents,which governs the state's six state universities.
 The president and his staff are responsible for the executive functions of administration, budget and organizational maintenance.
 The president is ultimately responsible for the overall health of the university and its success in performing its mission of educating students.